 It’s important to have a good mobile layout because 80% of customers and vendors usually access the web from mobile.
 The most preferable way of creating a nice-looking CS-Cart mobile site both for the customer area and admin panel is through responsive themes.
 Google likes responsive designs as it leverages experience over a number of screens without using a lot of resources.
-Starting your business online, we highly recommend using a responsive template from the very beginning.
-The Simtech Development Marketplace has a great choice of fully responsive themes to fit any eCommerce area.
+Starting your business online, we highly recommend using a responsive CS-Cart template from the very beginning.
+The Simtech Development Marketplace has a great choice of fully responsive CS-Cart themes to fit any eCommerce area.
 But you can do more with responsiveness.
 In this post, we examine some examples of how a responsive theme can be customized.

 Responsive Theme definition